 Problem Possible Cause - Solution The Thunderbolt Port doesn't appear to work.
 The Thunderbolt Port must be enabled in the BIOS.
-You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11.
 An external display will not connect to the Thunderbolt Port.
-The security level of the Thunderbolt Port must be set to support Display only in order to support external display connections.
-If you want to use the Thunderbolt port to support display devices then you will need to set the security level to support display devices only (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11).
-When the Thunderbolt port is set to be used for display only, then DisplayPort 2 (6 in Figure 1 - 13 on page 1 - 21) will be turned off.
-One of the DisplayPorts doesn't work .
+You have not set the Thunderbolt Port for display devices.
+See "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 10.
+One of the DisplayPorts doesn't work.
 You have enabled the Thunderbolt port as Display only and this turns one of the DisplayPorts off.
-See "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11 and change the security level of the port.
+See "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 10.
+The Windows Key + P key combination does not allow the configuration of multiple displays.
 You forget the boot password .
 If you forget the password, you may have to discharge the battery of the CMOS.
 Contact your service representative for help.